 - Get out and measure all of your ingredients.

 - Prepare a baking sheet with parchment paper and set aside.

 - Melt white bark and butterscotch chips or whatever knd of chips you're using, in microwave save dish, in 30 second bursts or intervals, stirring in between each interval.

 - Add chow mein noodles and gently stir until coated.

 - Place spoonfuls on top of your prepared baking sheet.
-As nests begin to harden press into the center of each to make a place to put your M&M's or eggs.
+As nests begin to harden press into the center of each to make a place to put your M&M's.

 - Place M&M's in center and allow to harden inside your fridge.

 - Serve and enjoy every bite.

 - caramel, chocolate and peanut butter chips, or any combination, work great too